 1. System-wide barriers impacting the health and human services sector by:

-• Simplifying and clarifying practice requirements and associated approval processes.
+• Clarifying and simplifying practice requirements and associated approval processes.

 1. Sector barriers for Aboriginal and Torres Strait Islander staff and mainstream health and human services employers by: